Ronald Plasterk: Education and scientific career

 In 1987 he returned to the Netherlands where he became group leader and member of the board of the Netherlands Cancer Institute in Amsterdam.
-In 1989 he became director of the research school of oncology at the institute, where he remained until 2000.
-Between 1993 and 1997 he occupied the endowed chair in molecular microbiology at the Vrije Universiteit Amsterdam.
+In July 1989, he became director of the research school of oncology at the institute, where he remained until February 2000.
+Between January 1993 and February 1997, he occupied the endowed chair in molecular microbiology at the Vrije Universiteit Amsterdam.
 Between 1997 and 2000 he was professor of molecular genetics at the University of Amsterdam.
-In February 2000 he became director of the Netherlands Institute for Developmental Biology, also known as the Hubrecht Laboratory, an institute of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+In February 2000 he became director of the Royal Netherlands Academy of Arts and Sciences, also known as the Hubrecht Institute, an institute of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 He combined this with a position as professor in developmental genetics at Utrecht University from May 2000.
 He retained these positions until February 2007.

 Since 2001 Plasterk has been a member of the Royal Netherlands Academy of Arts and Sciences.
 Before entering politics he also was a member of the Health Council, which advises the Minister of Health, Welfare and Sport, a member of the board of the Wellcome Trust, member of the Committee on Biotechnology and Animals and of the European Molecular Biology Organization.

 Plasterk's research was in the area of genetics and functional genomics.
 He focused on the mechanism and regulation of DNA transposition, and on the mechanisms of RNA interference and microRNAs, including the functions of RNAi as a natural defense against the uncontrolled duplication of transposons.